PennyLaneAI/pennylane/doc/development/guide/tests.rst

 Or by visiting the `pytest documentation <https://docs.pytest.org/en/latest/reference/reference.html#id88>`__ .

-PennyLane provides a set of tests for all PennyLane plugins.
+PennyLane provides a set of integration tests for all PennyLane plugins and devices.
 See the documentation on these tests under the section on the `device API <https://pennylane.readthedocs.io/en/latest/code/api/pennylane.devices.tests.html>`__.

 All PennyLane tests and the device suite on core devices can be run from the PennyLane root folder via: